samrobbins85/cli-cv/README.md

-# NPM Card
+# npm cli cv

-This is an information card about me, it can be accessed by typing
+This is my CV, as a CLI!

 ```sh
 npx samrobbins